mcu-tools/mcuboot/sim/README.rst

   $ cargo test

-this should download and compile the necessary dependencies, compile the relevant modules from mcuboot, build the simulator, and run the tests.
+this should download and compile the necessary dependencies, compile the relevant modules from MCUboot, build the simulator, and run the tests.

 There are several different features you can test.
 For example,